ontodev/robot/docs/report.md

   --output my-report.tsv
 ```

 For all default queries, include the query name shown above.
 If you do not wish to include a default query in your report, simply omit it from your profile.
 Any queries not named in the profile will not be run.
-Furthermore, your own queries can be included by providing the desired logging level followed by the path.
+Furthermore, your own queries can be included by providing the desired logging level followed by the absolute or relative path.

 This example would create a report with references to deprecated classes as ERROR and the user query violations as INFO:
 ```
 ERROR   deprecated_class
 INFO    file:///absolute/path/to/other_query.rq
+INFO    file:./relative/path/to/other_query.rq
 ```

 ---